 As some of you may know, my dad (Dave) went in to the ER at the beginning of Feb.
 2014 for what he thought was a mini-stroke.
 A week and a half later and after multiple tests, he was diagnosed with the most aggressive and deadliest of the Glioma Brain Cancers called Glioblastoma Multiforme Grade 4 (GBM for short).
 We found out he was fighting for his life.
 Surgery was scheduled to take place 2 weeks later and on Feb.
 27th the Neurosurgeon was able to remove 100% of the visible tumor.
 Because of the tumor's location and the trauma from the surgery, my dad is now in a wheelchair.
-The right side of his body (arm and leg) are basically useless now.
-The doctors "think" that he may get some mobility back, but we have been told this can take up to 6 months to a year as the brain tries to make new connections.
-We have also been told that he will most likely never be back to the way he was prior to surgery.
-He will be starting Chemo and Radiation in a few weeks to try to kill off the remainder of the cancer cells.
-Unfortunately because of the aggressivenss of this type of Cancer, we have been told it will grow back and it's just a question of when.
+The right side of his body (arm and leg) are basically useless.
+The doctors thought he would have more mobility by the 6 month mark.
+He's at that mark now and reality is setting in.
+He is slightly more mobile than he was right after surgery, but worse than he was prior to surgery.
+He can take some steps, but he is very unstable on his feet and has fallen several times since the surgery.
+I'm not going to lie, It's a little scary to watch him get up and out of his chair.
+He finished his initial 6 straight weeks of Chemo and Radiation and has been on a monthly Chemo schedule since May 2014 with MRI scans scheduled every 2 months to monitor any new tumor growth.
+Unfortunately, because of the aggressivenss of this type of Cancer, we have been told it will grow back and it's just a question of when.

 (Photo taken Feb.
 28, 2014, 1 day after surgery)

 (Photo of Zach pushing my dad around in his wheelchair @ Rehab)